openenergymonitor/EmonScripts/docs/download.md

 **Compatibility**

 - **This image is pre-configured for emonPi3, see comments in emonhub.conf to enable support for older hardware**
-- Compatible with all 64 bit Raspberry Pi hardware: 3B+, 4 and 5
+- Compatible with all 64 bit Raspberry Pi hardware: Zero 2, Model 3B, 3B+, 4 and 5
-- This should include all emonPis shipped since mid 2018
+- This should include all emonPis shipped since mid 2016

 **Credentials**